Buying a home

 Moving house is expensive, and the more thorough the checks you make on the area you’ve pinpointed, the more likely you are to find somewhere you love and don’t want to leave.
 Here are the top 10 things to investigate:

 Is the local authority planning any changes to your area that could adversely or positively affect your home?
 Shopping centres, parks or transport links could be in the works, which you might find appealing.
 Alternatively, you might discover plans for a new industrial project that could produce pollution or noise.
 Check out your local authority’s website under housing, community or growth.

 If you have children, ask local schools about their catchment area.
 Some have boundaries that change from one year to the next, so always double-check if you have a specific school in mind.
 Also, look at the local authority website to see the distances within which children got into individual schools the previous year.

 How do crime rates compare with those in other areas?
-Visit police.uk to search for crime maps by postcode and find performance data for the relevant police force.
+Visit police.uk to search for crime maps by postcode and find performance data for your local police force.

-Pylons and electrical substations close to the property don’t bother you, they could put people off buying in future when you want to sell.
+Even if pylons and electrical substations close to the property don’t bother you, they could put people off buying in future when you want to sell.
 Check with local agents if they have an impact on the price or time it takes to sell a property.